ajsanjoaquin/twitter-bias-challenge/README.md

 In this work, we investigate how Cropper may introduce representational harm against artists of various traditions, indigenous peoples, and communities who do not conform to Western notions of clothing.
 Specifically, we explore how uploading images depicting non-sexual or non-pornographic nudity and inputting them to the Cropper may produce cropped images focused on intimate parts, which denigrades these communities and reduces the human subjects into sexualized objects.

 ### Why this harm is dangerous
 Various groups are prevented from expressing themselves or their work involving nudity because of various social, religious, and legal restrictions imposed on them such as censorship and modesty norms.
 Twitter provides a safe space: a space for these groups to freely express themselves [1], and it has historically fostered such communities centered on "sensitive content" when other websites shun these groups away.
-[2, 3] However, unintentionally denigrading these groups into purely sexual entities goes against Twitter's commitment to Equality Civil Liberties for all people.
+[2, 3] However, unintentionally denigrading these groups into purely sexual entities goes against Twitter's commitment to Equality and Civil Liberties for all people.
 [4]

 ## Methodology (* are addressed in Limitations)
 We identify 4 groups of Twitter users who may be adversely affected: LGBTQ+ Artists, Indigenous Culture Peoples / advocates, White Naturists, and Black Naturists.
 Originally we only had one group for naturists, but we decided to split it after seeing many naturist pages on Twitter mostly contain images of white naturists only.